 Every company will have different data storage needs.
-Figuring out which is best for your company requires taking into account a number of factors.
-We have put together some guidance and advice to help you make an informed decision.
+Figuring out which is the best option for your company requires taking into account a number of factors.
+We have put together pros and cons to help you make sure you're informed about colocation, on premise and cloud based solutions.

-Traditionally, small and medium companies with poor internet connections would store and process all of their information on dedicated local computers.
+Traditionally, small and medium companies with poor internet connections would store and process all of their information on dedicated local computers, with on-premise software and hardware.
 This type of set up is referred to as in-house or on-premise.
 This could range from a single server under a desk, a stack of servers in a cupboard, or a dedicated server room with sophisticated cooling and backup power supplies.

 What are the advantages of on-premise?